MikeTheReader/advent-of-code-2019/src/day-10/README.md

 ## Unit tests

 Going to start unit tests by using the smaller maps with the incremental steps, since I think that's going tobe the challenge in this one (getting the correct order).
 Might make sense to just return an array of asteroids in order instead of a count.

+## ....
+Time Passes

+Got really good and stuck on this one, so eventually came to a whole different idea.
+Rather than using slope, I calculated the angle from the center for every point in the grid, then sorted that list based on angle and distance from the center.
+Iterating through that list then caused things to work.
+Mission accomplished.